The Three New Rules of Email Etiquette

 The tool is ‘learning’ all the time from user feedback.
 For example, it already understands that ‘I love you’ is never a good response to a business email!

-Google Apps is the perfect partner for your business, now and in the future - and Kimbley IT can help you make the most of it.
+G Suite by Kimbley IT is the perfect partner for your business, now and in the future - and Kimbley IT can help you make the most of it.